Muscle–eye–brain disease: Medical imaging

 MEB can be diagnosed with medical imaging by the shared patterns of brain structural abnormalities.
 Common practice includes magnetic resonance imaging (MRI) and computerized tomography (CT).
 They can show the enlargement of ventricle, absence or degeneration of septum pellucidum, pachygyric symptoms, abnormalities in corpus collosum, lissencephaly.
 Fetal MRI and ultrasound are used as a prenatal diagnostic tool if needed to screen for the disease.
 Observation like general structural malformation in the third trimester suggests congenital muscular dystrophy.
 Further diagnostic test is required to make confirmation.

 Clinically, MRI is preferred over CT scan for its ability to reveal the neuron migration more precisely.
 The result obtained from CT scan is limited to the size of ventricles and location of white matter whereas only MRI can provide information on cortical problems.

 Muscle biopsy

 Muscle biopsy is a means to investigate the muscle tissue.
 Morphology of muscle cells and other chemical parameters can be used to diagnoses muscle–eye–brian disease.
-The usage of biopsy includes: